syscl/M3800/README.md

 ----------------
 2016-6-10

-- Added SSDT-m for injecting ALS0.
 - New patch for DSDT to fix MEM2 issue and also rename TPMX to MEM2 credit syscl.
 - Drop MCFG table and drop DMAR table.
+- Auto correct/add SSDT-m-M3800.aml in config.plist.
+- Added SSDT-m for injecting ALS0.

 2016-5-27